Aerial-Desktop/desktop-tv-public-facing-documentation/mvp.md

 ```
 ## note:
 1) Experiences are currently changed by editing the widget.
-2) There is also a random option for experiences.
-Feel free to reach to [michael dimmitt](https://github.com/MichaelDimmitt) for more details or open an [issue on github](https://github.com/MichaelDimmitt/desktop-tv-public-facing-documentation/issues).
+2) There is also a random option for experiences. <br/>Feel free to reach to [michael dimmitt](https://github.com/MichaelDimmitt) for more details or open an [issue on github](https://github.com/MichaelDimmitt/desktop-tv-public-facing-documentation/issues).

 Things planned for release in the next phase can be found at [phase2.md](https://github.com/MichaelDimmitt/desktop-tv-public-facing-documentation/blob/master/phase2.md)